-Press Key To View Screen Screen Description See page: Α View Span Status Provides access to subscreens that allow you to monitor the HDSL and T1 line status between the HLU and the HRU.
-15 В Set Clock Allows you to set both the time and the date parameters at the HLU, and to update the same settings at the HRU.
-19 C System Settings Allows you to set all user options.
-20 D Loopback Mode Provides access to a subscreen that allows you to enable and disable loopbacks at both the network and customer side.
-26 E View Performance Data Provides access to subscreens that allow you to view the Errored Seconds (ES) and Unavailable Seconds (UAS) between the HLU and the HRU in 15-minute intervals over a 4-hour time period per screen for a total of 24 hours (6 screens).
-29 F View Performance History Provides access to subscreens that allow you to view the ES and UAS between the HLU and the HRU in 24-hour intervals over a 31-day period.
-31 G View Alarm History Provides access to subscreens that allow you to view alarm conditions between the HLU and the HRU.
-34 H View System Inventory Allows you to enter a unique circuit ID (up to 24 alpha-numeric characters).
-36 View Troubleshooting Provides a graphical analysis of the circuit and identifies problem areas 38
+Press Key To View Screen Screen Description See page: A View Span Status Provides access to subscreens that allow you to monitor the HDSL and T1 line status between the HLU and the HRU.
+14 В Set Clock Allows you to set both the time and the date parameters at the HLU, and to update the same settings at the HRU.
+18 $[\mathbf{C}]$ System Settings Allows you to set all user options.
+19 D Loopback Mode Provides access to a subscreen that allows you to enable and disable loopbacks at both the network and customer side.
+23 E View Performance Data Provides access to subscreens that allow you to view the Errored Seconds (ES) and Unavailable Seconds (UAS) between the HLU and the HRU in 15-minute intervals over a 4-hour time period per screen for a total of 24 hours (6 screens).
+26 F View Performance History - 7 Day Provides access to subscreens that allow you to view the ES and UAS between the HLU and the HRU in 24-hour intervals over a 7-day period.
+28 G View Performance History - 31 Day Provides access to subscreens that allow you to view the ES and UAS between the HLU and the HRU in 24-hour intervals over a 31-day period.
+28 H View Alarm History Provides access to subscreens that allow you to view alarm conditions between the HLU and the HRU.
+30 I View System Inventory Allows you to enter a unique circuit ID (up to 24 alpha-numeric characters).
+32 J View Troubleshooting Provides a graphic analysis of the circuit and identifies problem areas.
+34